Floriannue/CORApy/readme.md

 git clone https://github.com/Floriannue/Translate_Cora.git
 cd Translate_Cora

-# 2. Initialize and update the CORA submodule (MATLAB code)
+# 2. Initialize and update the CORA submodule
+# Only do so if you need CORA - the cora_python translation does not require it to run.
 git submodule init
 git submodule update